vaj/riscv-os/README.md

 # riscv-os

-Create a tiny os for a single core risc-v CPU.
+Create a tiny os for a multi-core risc-v CPU.
 Now implementing a tiny hypervisor.
 Stay tuned!